folibis/WebCpp/README.md

 ------------ | ------------- | -------------
 (value1\|value2) | miltiple values | /(user\|users) will work for /user, /users
 {variable} | capturing variable | /user/{name} will work for /user/john and the variable can be retrived in a handler using `request.GetArg("name")`
-{variable:xxx} | variable type | xxx is one of [alpha, numeric, string, upper, lower], that allows to narrow down a variable type
+{variable:xxx} | variable type | xxx is one of [alpha, numeric, string, upper, lower, any], that allows to narrow down a variable type
 [optional] | optional value | /user/[num] will work for /user, /user/2
 \* | any value, any length | /\*.php will work for /index.php, /subfolder/index.php and whatever